Rear-End Truck Accident Lawyers in Augusta

-Truck drivers that brake suddenly to attempt to avoid a rear-end collision may also cause other serious types of accidents.
+Truck drivers who brake suddenly to attempt to avoid a rear-end collision may also cause other serious types of accidents.
 Sudden braking can result in jackknife and rollover accidents as well as rear-end collisions.

 Injuries from Rear-End Accidents

-The most common injury associated with rear-end accidents is neck injuries.
+The most common injury associated with rear-end accidents is neck injury.
 Whiplash is a common complaint from victims who are involved in rear-end accidents.
 However, rear-end accidents involving large trucks or commercial vehicles are a different beast entirely.
 The sheer size and weight of these trucks make even a low-speed rear-end accident much more severe than a passenger car rear-ending another passenger car.